polyphony-chat/docs/SPECIFICATION.md

 ```
 Fig. 5: Sequence diagram depicting the process of a client using a CSR to request a new ID-Cert from their home server.

-If a server's identity key lifetime unexpectedly ends, perhaps due to a leak necessitating rotation, the server should generate a new identity key pair and broadcast [`SERVER_KEY_CHANGE`](/docs/APIs/Core/WebSockets/gateway_events.md#server_key_change) and [`LOW_KEY_PACKAGES`](/docs/APIs/Core/WebSockets/gateway_events.md#low_key_packages) gateway events to all clients.
-Clients should regenerate their identity keys, request a new ID-Cert (via a CSR), and respond appropriately to the [`LOW_KEY_PACKAGES`](/docs/APIs/Core/WebSockets/gateway_events.md#low_key_packages) event.
+A server identity key's lifetime might come to an early or unexpected end, perhaps due to some sort of leak of the corresponding private key.
+When this happens, the server should generate a new identity key pair and broadcast the [`SERVER_KEY_CHANGE`](/docs/APIs/Core/WebSockets/gateway_events.md#server_key_change) and [`LOW_KEY_PACKAGES`](/docs/APIs/Core/WebSockets/gateway_events.md#low_key_packages) gateway events to all clients.
+Clients should regenerate their identity keys, request a new ID-Cert (through a CSR), and respond appropriately to the [`LOW_KEY_PACKAGES`](/docs/APIs/Core/WebSockets/gateway_events.md#low_key_packages) event.
 Should a client be offline at the time of the key change, it must be informed of the change upon reconnection.

 !!! note